 HMRC call this project “Making Tax Digital” (MTD).
 The idea is that everyone will use MTD-compatible software, to record all their business transactions.
 Every three months, the software will (“at the push of a button”) send the data to HMRC.
 These three monthly uploads will not be accounts as such, and will not include such things as stock valuations or tax adjustments.
 HMRC are therefore proposing that businesses and landlords will have nine months after their last quarter to make any tax and accounting adjustments required to calculate the tax payable.

 HMRC have been consulting with taxpayers, agents and professionals regarding MTD and are currently in the process of collating those responses.
-While undoubtedly we will see some changes to the proposals, for example the commencement date of April 2018 maybe pushed back and the £10,000 deminimus could be increased, what we can be sure is that MTD is coming

 To help our clients we have created two fact sheets and a video to explain HMRC’s plans.